rehmanx/CodeCreatePlay/Physics/ProjectileMotion.md

     {
         // instantiate cannon ball prefab at launch position. var cannonBall = Instantiate(projectile, launchPos.position, Quaternion.identity);

-        // calculate and set the initial data for the projectile.
-        SetProjectileData();

         // give it an initial velocity and an acceleration. cannonBall.Acceleration = acceleration;
         cannonBall.Velocity = velocity;